-For the FACT survey a group of seven historically African American denominations combined their efforts through the resources of Interdenominational Theological Center in Atlanta, GA.
-These denominations include:
+For the FACT 2000 survey, a group of seven historically African American denominations combined their efforts through the resources of Interdenominational Theological Center in Atlanta, GA.
+These denominations included:

 - The African Methodist Episcopal Church (AME)

 The AME dates from 1787 when it split from the Methodist Church.
-There are currently 3.5 million members located throughout the U.S., Caribbean, and Africa.
+It has roughly 3.5 million members located throughout the U.S., Caribbean, and Africa.
 The AME Church supports over a dozen colleges and seminaries.

 - The African Methodist Episcopal Zion Church (AMEZ)

 The AMEZ church began in New York in the late 18th century after splitting from the Methodist Church.
 The AMEZ denomination currently has over 1.2 million members throughout the U.S., Caribbean, and Africa.